Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Proposed Algorithm

 Accordingly, the parameters $\theta$ are updated in the outer optimization using the meta-optimizer (line 12).
 For example, if the gradient descent is used as the meta-optimizer, the model parameters $\theta$ are updated, which is given by:

 where $\beta$ is the outer-loop learning rate.
-The termination criteria in the \texttt{meta-learning} component can be either reaching a fixed number of epochs or achieving convergence of model parameters and loss function (line 2).
+The termination criteria in the \texttt{meta-learning} component can be reaching a fixed number of epochs (line 2).
 Finally, $\theta$ is assigned to $\theta^{ml}$ as the output (line 14), which serves as the initial model parameters of the surrogate model for the new environment.
 Note that when different surrogate models are applied in the \texttt{meta-learning} component, we directly employ the corresponding loss function to replace the loss function in line 6 and line 9 of Algorithm~\ref{alg:GML}.
 For example, the loss function of GPR is considered as maximizing the log marginal likelihood~\cite{RasmussenW06}.
 For NN, the minimum mean-squared error~\cite{HastieTH09} is used as the loss function.

 \begin{remark} The \texttt{meta-learning} component is capable of learning the experience from the previously optimized time steps of an expensive DOP when a change occurs.
-This enables the optimization process to be efficiently initiated in the new environment, facilitating adaptation to the dynamic changing environment. \end{remark}
+Since the meta-training dataset used is collected from these optimized time steps, the training process of the \texttt{meta-learning} component does not incur extra evaluation costs.
+Furthermore, this component enables the optimization process to be efficiently initiated in the new environment, facilitating adaptation to the dynamic changing environment. \end{remark}